-In the 2015-16 financial year, the Department of Premier and Cabinet received a total of 21 unsolicited proposals.
+In the 2018-19 financial year, the Department of Premier and Cabinet received a total of eight unsolicited proposals.
 The table below outlines the number of proposals received in each industry category.

-Eighteen proposals were assessed (three current) and none proceeded to Stage 2 of the assessment process.
-The table below outlines the reasons for not progressing.
+The table below outlines the reasons for not progressing the four proposals past the initial assessment stage.
 Each proposal may not have met multiple criteria.

 |Reason||No. of proposals|